elagil/usbpd/usbpd/README.md

 Modeled after the Universal Serial Bus Power Delivery Specification: USB PD R3.2 v1.1 (2024/10).

-The library therefore implements:
+The library implements:
 - A policy engine for each supported mode,
 - the protocol layer, and
-- traits for interfacing a user application.

-These traits are
-- the `Driver` that provides methods to talk to the device's PHY, and
-- the `DevicePolicyManager`, which allows a device to talk to the policy engine, and control it.
+- the `DevicePolicyManager` trait, which allows a device user application to talk to the policy engine, and control it.

+The library depends on the crate [`usbpd-traits`][https://crates.io/crates/usbpd], which provides traits for supporting USB PD PHYs.

 ## Currently supported modes